-The Burrard Inlet Restoratin Pilot Program (BIRPP) was designed by the Habitat Conservation Trust Foundation to invest the proceeds of creative sentencing resulting from the 2007 oil spill in Burrard Inlet.
+The Burrard Inlet Restoration Pilot Program (BIRPP) was designed by the Habitat Conservation Trust Foundation to invest the proceeds of creative sentencing resulting from the 2007 oil spill in Burrard Inlet.
 The program resulted in multiple ecosystem restoration projects being completed along Burrard Inlet, with significant contributions from partners such as:

 Background on the Burrard Inlet Restoration Pilot Program

 Crude oil from the punctured Westridge Pipeline sprayed about 12 to 15 m into the air for approximately 25 minutes.
 Fifty homes and properties as well as a section of the Barnet Highway were affected by the occurrence.
 The crude oil seeped into the surrounding soil, storm drains, and sewer lines.
 The Barnet Highway was closed for several days.
 Moving through the storm drain system, the crude oil eventually reached the marine waters of Burrard Inlet where it began to spread further into the inlet through wind and tide action.
 Burrard Inlet’s marine environment and approximately 1200 m of shoreline were affected by the crude oil spill.
 A number of shore birds were contaminated after coming into contact with the oil.